Civic Engagement and Social Responsibility Council

 Council members and others from the community currently collaborate in three working groups- curricular pathways, relationship management, and policy - to advance the Council’s goals.

-- Coordinator: Emily Johnson, Office of Service and Community Collaboration
+Coordinator: Emily Johnson, Marilou Allen Office of Service and Community Collaboration

-- Amy Feiffer, Center for Career and Professional Advising
+- Amy Feifer, Center for Career and Professional Advising

 - Calista Cleary, Tri-Co Philly semester coordinator

-- Eric Hartman, Center for Peace and Global Citizenship (CPGC)
+- Eric Hartman, CPGC and The Community-Based Global Learning Collaborative

 - James Weissinger, John B. Hurford ‘60 Center for the Arts and Humanities